NeuroTechX/ntx_slack_archive/devices.md

  >Interesting.
 Also aj, this wifi shield looks awesome.
 How can we get on the beta list?
 (I think i remember completing a beta tester form some time ago, but i'm not sure).
 And I second octonomy , your nodeJS connector is the best.
 So much more stable!!

+4/12/2017 7:58 PM

+ **alexandre.barachant** :

+ >it's another ADC different from the openbci.
+I'm actually considering a similar one for the next iteration of my board